 (in thousands)

 Cash \$ 58,150

 Recognized Amounts of Identifiable Assets Acquired and Liabilities Assumed:

-(in thousands)
+(dollars in thousands)

 Cash \$ 13,075

 Accounts receivable and other tangible assets 4,737

 Customer relationships (12-year life) 21,421

 Developed software (10-year life) 10,717

 Platform trade name (indefinite life) 2,695

-Accounts payable and other liabilities (4,936)
+Accounts payable and other liabilities (4,707)

 Deferred revenue (1,139)

-Net deferred tax liabilities (7,104)
+Net deferred tax liabilities (7,096)

-Total identifiable net assets \$ 39,466
+Total identifiable net assets \$ 39,703

-Goodwill \$ 18,684
+Goodwill \$ 18,447

-The goodwill, which is not tax-deductible, is attributed to intangible assets that do not qualify for separate recognition, including the assembled workforce of the acquired business and the synergies expected to arise as a result of the acquisition of Esterel.
-The fair values of the assets acquired and liabilities assumed that are listed above are based on preliminary calculations and the estimates and assumptions for these items are subject to change as additional information about what was known and knowable at the acquisition date is obtained during the measurement period (up to one year from the acquisition date).
-During the measurement period since the Esterel acquisition date, the Company decreased the values of net deferred tax liabilities from \$10.0 million to \$7.1 million, with the offset recorded to goodwill.
+The goodwill, which is not tax deductible, is attributed to intangible assets that do not qualify for separate recognition, including the assembled workforce of the acquired business and the synergies expected to arise as a result of the acquisition of Esterel.
+During the one-year measurement period since the Esterel acquisition date, the Company decreased the value of net deferred tax liabilities from \$10.0 million to \$7.1 million, with the offset recorded to goodwill.
+This adjustment was based on additional information regarding what was known and knowable in the calculation of the net deferred tax liabilities as of the acquisition date.